GameServerManagers/LinuxGSM-Docs/Backup.md

 The backup command will allow you to create .tar.gz archives of a gameserver.
 This can be used to transfer a server to another physical machine, to save your work before a risky change, to save the current state of the server and any many more.

+> Note: that the whole gameserver will be each time which can take up significant space.
+Please considure a backup policy to prevent your server from running our of disk space.

 **Commands**:

 ````bash